Tvcz/PrivacyPolicies/index.md

 # 2048: Rewritten - PRIVACY POLICY

 - This app collects no data whatsoever.
 The game runs locally and no data about the users is transmitted by the app.

 - Google AdSense may collect and transmit user data, dependent on their policies.

+- All of this can be confirmed by looking at the source code at GitHub: https://github.com/tvcz/2048